Psychtoolbox-3/psychtoolbox-3.github.com/docs/RaspberryPiGPIODemo.md

 https://github.com/[WiringPi](WiringPi)/[WiringPi](WiringPi)/releases

-Shows digital i/o by flashing/alternating the two
+The demo shows digital i/o by flashing/alternating the two
 [LEDs](LEDs) on the [RPi](RPi) 2B, Red power, and green status.

-Shows how to efficiently wait for a rising edge
+It shows how to efficiently wait for a rising edge
 trigger on Broadcom pin 17, a real GPIO pin on the
 connector.
 To avoid the need to actually connect
 a switch to the connector, uses internal programmable